rust-lang/rust/src/doc/unstable-book/src/compiler-flags/profile.md

 # `profile`

-The tracking issue for this feature is: None
+The tracking issue for this feature is: [#42524](https://github.com/rust-lang/rust/issues/42524).

 ------------------------